cfengine/documentation/reference/promise-types/processes.markdown

                segv
 ```

-**Synopsis**: A list of menu options representing signals to be sent to
+**Description**: A list of menu options representing signals to be sent to
 a process

 **Example**: